AndreyTeets/FileServer/README.md

         -v "`pwd`/fs_data:/fs_data" \
         my_file_server:latest
     ```
-    + Replace ``` `pwd` ``` with `%cd%` or `$pwd` when using windows cmd or pwsh respectively.
+    + Replace ``` `pwd` ``` with `%cd%` or `$pwd` when using Windows cmd or pwsh respectively.
-    + Replace `\` with `^` or ``` ` ``` when using windows cmd or pwsh respectively.
+    + Replace `\` with `^` or ``` ` ``` when using Windows cmd or pwsh respectively.
     + To run in non-interactive (detached) mode use `-d --restart=unless-stopped` instead of `--rm -it`.

     Permissions:
     + To avoid confusion: "root-ness outside the container" is referred to as "rootful mode"/"rootless mode", and "root-ness inside the container" as "root user"/"non-root user".
-    + The container image doesn't set any custom users and will run as the root user unless it's explicitly specified in the run command otherwise.
+    + The provided container images don't set any custom users and will run as the root user unless it's explicitly specified in the run command otherwise.
     + The server does not require root permissions and may run as any user UID.
 The only requirement is for it to have read access to the settings file, all the files and directories specified in settings, and, if upload functionality is to be used, write access to the uploads directory (from the perspective of the user running inside the container).
-Neither does it require any capabilities and `--cap-drop=all` option can be added if the previous condition is met.
+Neither does it require any capabilities and the `--cap-drop=all` option can be added if the previous condition is met.
     + When running as the root user in rootful mode (which docker by default does), uploaded files will be owned by the root user on the host, which is at least inconvenient.
 It also poses additional security risks.
-So it is highly recommended to add `-u $(id -u):$(id -g)` option, which will make uploaded files being owned by the same user who launched the container.
+So it is highly recommended to add the `-u "$(id -u):$(id -g)"` option, which will make uploaded files being owned by the same user who launched the container.
     + When running as the root user in rootless mode (which e.g. podman by default does), there may be no problem with uploaded files ownership (e.g. with podman, there isn't, as it by default maps the host user who launched the container to the root user inside the container).
 But changing to a non-root user is still recommended to reduce security risks.
-For podman it can be done using `--userns=keep-id` option, which will change the previously mentioned mapping to the same UID inside the container as on host, or `--userns=keep-id:uid=12345,gid=12345` option, which will change it to the specified UID.
+For podman it can be done using the `--userns=keep-id` option, which will change the previously mentioned mapping to the same UID inside the container as on the host, or the `--userns=keep-id:uid=12345,gid=12345` option, which will change it to the specified UID.
     + On systems with SELinux it may be necessary to add `:z` to the volume mount options (with `!care!`, as it will recursively relabel the mapped directory on the host, which may break the host system if used on directories that are used elsewhere besides the container).
-In case of relabeling, uploaded files will have "system_u:object_r:container_file_t:s0" context.
-To restore default context `restorecon -RFv /path/to/fs_data` can be used.
-If relabeling is an issue and has to be avoided `--security-opt label=disable` option can be added instead (which will basically disable SELinux for the containerized process).
+In case of relabeling, uploaded files will have the "system_u:object_r:container_file_t:s0" context.
+To restore the default context, the `restorecon -RFv /path/to/fs_data` command can be used.
+If relabeling is an issue and has to be avoided the `--security-opt label=disable` option can be added instead (which will basically disable SELinux for the containerized process).

 + ###### 7.
 Open the corresponding tcp port in firewall if necessary.

 + ###### 8.
 Visit the site using a browser.
-    In this example to do it from the same machine the address will be https://127.0.0.1:8443 or https://localhost:8443
+    In this example, to do it from the same machine, the address will be https://127.0.0.1:8443 or https://localhost:8443

-## Usage (dotnet application directly)
+## Usage (binaries)
-Note: This is not recommended as it does not provide an extra layer of security through file-system and process isolation like containers do, and it is also much easier to misconfigure.
+Note: This option is not recommended unless there is a good reason not to use containers, as it does not provide an extra layer of security through file-system and process isolation like containers do, and it is also much easier to misconfigure.

-Replace these steps from the container image usage example:
+Replace these steps from the container images usage example:
-+ ###### Step 2.
++ ###### 2.
+Build the server (skip if using pre-built binaries).
     ```
     dotnet publish src/FileServer -o artifacts/publish
     ```
+    + Use the `--no-self-contained` option to publish as framework-dependent (add `-p:UseAppHost=false` to only publish DLL without executable).
-    + Add `-r <RID> -p:PublishTrimmed` to publish as self-contained (trimming implicitly enables self-contained).
-Commonly used RIDs: `win-x64`, `linux-x64`, `linux-musl-x64`.
+    + Use the `-p:PublishTrimmed=true` option to publish as self-contained (trimming implicitly enables self-contained).
-    + Add `-p:FsUseEmbeddedStaticFiles=true` to embed wwwroot static files into the published DLL and serve them from there.
+    + Use the `-p:FsUseEmbeddedStaticFiles=true` option to embed wwwroot static files into the published DLL and serve them from there.
-    + Add `-p:FsPublishSingleFile=true --no-self-contained` or `-p:FsPublishSingleFile=true -p:PublishTrimmed -p:EnableCompressionInSingleFile` or `-p:FsPublishAot=true` to publish as a framework-dependent single-file JIT-compiled executable or as a self-contained single-file JIT-compiled executable or as a self-contained single-file AOT-compiled executable respectively (`FsPublishSingleFile` and `FsPublishAot` options enable `FsUseEmbeddedStaticFiles` option, disable generating IIS web.config and embed(JIT)/remove(AOT) debug symbols).
+    + Use the `-p:FsPublishSingleFile=true` or `-p:FsPublishAot=true` options to publish as a single-file JIT-compiled executable or as a single-file AOT-compiled executable respectively (they implicitly enable the `FsUseEmbeddedStaticFiles` option, disable IIS web.config generation, and set the appropriate publish mode with embedded(JIT)/removed(AOT) debug symbols).
+When publishing a self-contained single-file JIT-compiled executable, additionally use the `-p:EnableCompressionInSingleFile=true` option to significantly reduce its size.
+    + Add `-r <RID>` to publish for another platform.
+Some commonly used RIDs: `linux-x64`, `linux-musl-x64`, `osx-arm64`, `win-x64`.

+    Examples of the commonly used option combinations can be found in the [_commands.txt](_commands.txt) file.

-+ ###### Step 5.
++ ###### 5.
+Create/prepare the settings file.
-    Place the `appsettings.json` file from the container image usage example to artifacts/publish and set correct full paths for:
+    Place the `appsettings.json` file from the container images usage example into the artifacts/publish directory and set correct full paths for:
     ```
     "CertFilePath": "/full/path/to/server_cert/cert.crt",
     "CertKeyPath": "/full/path/to/server_cert/cert.key",